 (i) Include a number

-Ten things you should pack before you come to University
+"Ten things you should pack before you come to University"

-"Five restaurants worth visiting
+"Five restaurants worth visiting"

-"How to make the most out of freshers week
+"How to make the most out of freshers week"

-"A guide to getting through clearing
+"A guide to getting through clearing"

-Joining a society - my story
+"Joining a society - My story"

-"My year abroad experience
+"My year abroad experience"

 (iii) Have fun with it!

-Bedding, bins and bowls: what to take to uni
+"Bedding, bins and bowls: what to take to uni"

-"Making a racqet: why I joined the tennis society
+"Making a racqet: why I joined the tennis society"

 (iv) Save your title until last

 It’s an all too familiar feeling: getting halfway through an essay and realising you haven’t been answering the question.
 Well, with blogs you get the write the question after you’ve finished the answer!
 Once you’ve got your completed blog, and you know exactly what it covers, you can come up with the perfect title that encapsulates the content.